cecrandell/excel/Section 6: Formatting Data in an Excel Worksheet/README.md

 <img src="Images/before.png" width="400" />
 <img src="Images/after.png" width="400" />

 - If you click the "Format Painter" icon once (in the ribbon under the "Home" tab on the left side), then you can use it once somewhere else.
-If you double click it, you can use it an unlimited amount of times (even in different worksheets) until you press "Esc" or click on the "Format Painter" icon again.
+If you double-click it, you can use it an unlimited amount of times (even in different worksheets) until you press "Esc" or click on the "Format Painter" icon again.

 ## Creating Styles to Format Data